prcutler/nflpool/docs/index.rst

 ===================================

 NFLPool is a fantasy football like league.
-Unlike fantasy football, where you need to draft a team and manage your lineup on a weekly basis, in NFLPool, before the season starts, you will pick teams and players and where you think they will finish over the course of the National Football League season.
+Unlike fantasy football, where you need to draft a team and manage your lineup on a weekly basis, in NFLPool before the NFL season starts, you will pick where you think teams will finish in their divisions and a player you think will be a leader in a given statistical category.
+No weekly lineups, no micromanaging your team.
+Once the NFL season kicks off, your picks are locked.
-You do not need to set any weekly lineups.
-Standings and statistics are updated weekly and you just sit back and watch the standings every weekly to see if your picks are correct.
+Standings and statistics are updated weekly and you just sit back and watch the standings every week to hope and see if your picks are correct.

 .. toctree::
    :maxdepth: 2